 Ian applies self-imposed investing constraints.
 He does not buy low quality or marginally profitable companies.
 He also makes the assumption that when a company is purchased, it will be held for an extended period of time.
 This requires a very careful decision to be made.
 Finally, Ian invests within his circle of competence.

 There are a limited number of stocks in the portfolio, and they are held for an extended period of time.
 Portfolio turnover is targeted at 20% per annum, or an average hold period of five years.
 Finally, Ian does not attempt to replicate indices.

 Ian Osler invests in companies not markets.
-To this end, equity investment follows stringent criteria and research is conducted in-house.
+To this end, equity investing follows stringent criteria with research conducted in-house.
 The primary focus of the research is the generation and application of free cash flow.
 This process concentrates on companies that generate significant amounts of free cash flow.
 These tend to be businesses that are market leaders, generate consistent and stable corporate growth, have strong balance sheets, and solid management with proven track records.

 The manner in which a company applies its cash to the benefit of all stakeholders is of critical importance.
-To this end, we focus on companies that use their free cash flow intelligently, by investing in fixed capital additions, strengthening their balance sheet, or increasing dividends.
+To this end, Ian focuses on companies that use their free cash flow intelligently, by investing in fixed capital additions, strengthening their balance sheet, or increasing dividends.

 Combining a value style of investing with growth and capital preservation is the underlying goal of Ian’s equity strategy.

 Ian’s fixed income strategy combines the objectives of capital preservation and income generation.
 Risk is minimized in this area with investments being largely restricted to Canadian federal and provincial government bonds, as well as high quality corporate issues.
 For taxable portfolios, preferred share investments may also be considered.